wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

     }

 ##<a name="lookup"></a>How to: Look up a specific item
 Sometimes you want to look up a specific item by its *id*, unlike querying where you typically get a collection of items that satisfy some criteria.
 The following code shows how to do this, for an *id* value of `0380BAFB-BCFF-443C-B7D5-30199F730335`.
 In an actual app you would pick up the ID somehow and pass it in as a variable.
-Here, to simplify testing, you can go to the Azure Mobile Services portal for your service, click the **Data** tab and copy an ID that you wish to test with.
+Here, to simplify testing, you can go to your service in the Azure Management Portal, click the **Data** tab and copy an ID that you wish to test with.

     /**
      * Lookup specific item from table and UI